Vigil MCP Server

 Vigil

 Most agent memory tools are filing cabinets.
-Vigil is a nervous system.
+Vigil is a stethoscope and a nervous system.

 The Problem